tetherscript/ComfyParamVisualizer/README.md

 - You can use it on up to 6 dimensions in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.

 SCRIPTS, YOU SAY?
 SECURITY!
 - Yes, there are 3 python scripts and some batch files to call them.
 And you are right to question the security aspects of this.
 Peruse the scripts, run them sandboxed, whatever helps.
 I have included the ChatGPT5 prompts to recreate the entire functionality.
 I suggest using these prompts to explore the specifications and tweak these scripts just as you need them.

+# DETAILED INSTRUCTIONS

+1) To keep this simple, we'll use the default, simple ComfyUI workflow.
+But you could use any workflow, even the crazy huge ones.
+2)